A question that a specific oracle reports on with a preset number of outcome slots. Analogous to events from PM contracts v1.

 - An ERC20 token used to create stake in positions.

-For non-root positions, redemption will convert Outcome Tokens into stake in a shallower position.
-For root positions, redemption will convert Outcome Tokens into Collateral Tokens.
+For non-root positions, redemption will convert Conditional Tokens into stake in a shallower position.
+For root positions, redemption will convert Conditional Tokens into Collateral Tokens.

 - Position Depth

 The number of conditions a position is based off of.
 Terminology is chosen because positions form a DAG which is very tree-like.
 Shallow positions have few conditions, and deep positions have many conditions.

 - A position based off of only a single condition.
 Pays out depending on the outcome of the condition.
 Pays out directly to the Collateral Token

 - A position based off of multiple conditions.
 Pays out depending on all of the outcomes of the multiple conditions.
 Pays out to a shallower Position.

 - Atomic Position

 - A position is atomic with respect to a set of conditions if it is contingent on all of the conditions in that set.
 Pays out to a shallower Position.